yashsinha1611/sfdocs_Build_AI/sf_integrations/jvm/documentation.md

 # Java

+JVM plugin is available for multiple platforms and provides JVM related metrics, traces and logs.

 ## Kubernetes

 ### Prometheus

-Plugin provides JVM related metrics for the Java based applications hosted in kubernetes.

 ###### Prerequisites